- Toddington Anstees Overview

 - Beatrice Maud Anstee (b 1875 Chalton, unmarried in 1906)

-- Harold Edward Anstee (b 1877, baptised in Sundon, Bedford, became a solicitor.
-Married Evelyn Marjory Jones in Hampstead, London in 1929 where he died on 11 January 1939.
+- Harold Edward Anstee (b 1877, baptised in Sundon, Bedford, living at Tithe Farm with his parents in the 1901 Census where he was an ‘articled clerk’.
+He became a solicitor and married Evelyn Marjory Jones in Hampstead, London in 1929, where he died on 11 January 1939.
 They did not appear to have children)

 Further Details on the Toddington Anstees